gfodor/p2pcf/README.md

 # P2PCF

 P2PCF enables free (or cheap) serverless WebRTC signalling using a [Cloudflare worker](https://workers.cloudflare.com/) and a [Cloudflare R2](https://www.cloudflare.com/products/r2/) bucket.
-The API is inspired by [P2PT](https://github.com/subins2000/p2pt), but instead of using WebTorrent trackers, which may go down, a custom Cloudflare worker is provided whose I/O is designed to be free for most use-cases, and otherwise very cheap.
+The API is inspired by [P2PT](https://github.com/subins2000/p2pt), but instead of using WebTorrent trackers, which may go down, a custom Cloudflare worker is provided whose level of I/O aims to be free for most use-cases, and otherwise very cheap.

 The point of this is so people can deploy WebRTC-enabled applications without having to think (much) about managing a signaling server.
 Out of the box the library will "just work" using a public worker that is subject to quota.
 [Setting up your own worker](https://github.com/gfodor/p2pcf/blob/master/INSTALL.md) is easy and just requires a few minutes using Cloudflare.